Credit Card 101: 7 Effective Credit Card Strategies

 Credit Card Strategy #7: Take advantage of credit card balance transfers

 Credit card balance transfers involve moving outstanding debt from one credit card to another.
-This is typically used to move debt to a credit card with a lower interest rate or a better rewards program.
+This is typically used to move debt to a credit card with a lower interest rate.
 If done correctly, it can save hundreds or even thousands of dollars in interest, allowing you to get out of debt sooner.

-It’s recommended to seek out a new credit card with benefits such as a $0 annual fee and a 0% interest rate of at least 15 months or more.
-Look for a new credit card that will also waive balance transfer fees, which typically range between 3-5% of the transfer amount.
+It’s recommended to seek out a new credit card with benefits such as a $0 annual fee and a 0% interest rate of 6 to 12 months or more.

 If your new credit card has these benefits, evaluate your finances to confirm you can pay off your debt before your promotional interest rate expires.
 Some cards have interest rates that jump sharply after your promotional rate, which could offset your savings.
 Mark your calendar because credit card companies typically don’t send reminders when your promotional rate ends.